MatthewReid854/reliability/docs/Importing data from Excel.rst

 -   failures
 -   right_censored

-Methods:
+All of the three conversion functions contain the following methods:

--   print() - this will print a dataframe of the data in FR format to the console
+-   print() - this will print a dataframe of the data in the output format to the console
--   write_to_xlsx() - this will export the data in FR format to an xlsx file at the specified path.
+-   write_to_xlsx() - this will export the data in the output format to an xlsx file at the specified path.
+Ensure you specify the path string preceeded by r to indicate raw text.
+For example: write_to_xlsx(path=r'C:/Users/Current User/Desktop/mydata.xlsx').
+If the file already exists in the destination folder, the user will be asked (Y/N) whether they want to overwrite the existing file.
+If they input N then specified filename will have (new) added to the end.

 Example 1
 ---------